eaglefn/wazuh-doc-pdf/README.md

-Convert Wazuh Online Documentation to PDF
+# Convert Wazuh Online Documentation to PDF

-Overview
+## Overview

-This script allows you to convert the Wazuh online documentation into a single PDF file.
-It uses wget to retrieve the list of URLs, filters and cleans the list, and then converts each HTML page to PDF using wkhtmltopdf.
-Finally, all individual PDF files are merged into a single document.
+This script converts the Wazuh online documentation into a single PDF file.
+It uses wget to retrieve the list of URLs, filters and cleans the list, and then converts each HTML page to a PDF using wkhtmltopdf.
+Finally, all individual PDF files are merged into one document using Ghostscript.

-Prerequisites
+## Prerequisites

 To run this script, you need:

 A patched version of wkhtmltopdf which supports advanced rendering features.
-You can download the patched version from wkhtmltopdf downloads page.
+You can download the patched version from the wkhtmltopdf downloads page.

 Ghostscript (gs) to merge the individual PDF files.

-How to Use
+## How to Use

+### Step 1: Download wkhtmltopdf

-Download wkhtmltopdf: Make sure you have the patched version of wkhtmltopdf installed.
+Ensure you have the patched version of wkhtmltopdf installed.
 This is crucial for proper HTML to PDF conversion with styles and rendering.
 You can download it here.

+Step 2: Clone the Repository

-Clone the Repository or Save the Script: Copy the script file named create-wazuh-pdf.sh to your local machine.
+Clone this repository to your local machine:

+git clone <repository-url>

-Make the Script Executable: Run the following command to make the script executable:
+Step 3: Make the Script Executable

+Navigate to the directory and make the script executable:

+cd <repository-directory>
 chmod +x create-wazuh-pdf.sh

-**Ensure CSS File is Available: The script requires a CSS file named no-footer.css to style the PDF documents.
+Step 4: Ensure CSS File is Available

+The script requires a CSS file named no-footer.css to style the PDF documents.
 This file must be in the same directory as the script.
+Ensure that no-footer.css is present before running the script.

+Step 5: Run the Script

-Run the Script: Execute the script by running:
+Execute the script by running:

 ./create-wazuh-pdf.sh

-The script will perform the following actions:
+The script performs the following actions:

-Generate a list of URLs from the Wazuh documentation.
+Generates a list of URLs from the Wazuh documentation.

-Clean and filter the list to include only HTML pages.
+Cleans and filters the list to include only HTML pages.

-Convert each HTML page to an individual PDF file.
+Converts each HTML page into an individual PDF file.

-Merge all the individual PDFs into a single PDF named merged-output.pdf.
+Merges all the individual PDFs into a single PDF named merged-output.pdf.

 Output